Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 #### __Verify Azure PowerShell can obtain tokens__

 You can manually verify that Azure PowerShell is properly authenticated, and can obtain tokens.
-First use the `Get-AzContext` command to verify the account which is currently logged in to the Azure CLI.
+First, use the `Get-AzContext` command to verify the account which is currently logged into the Azure CLI.

 ```
 PS C:\> Get-AzContext